matax87/BNPathologies/README.md

 * Learn structure and parameters of the Bayesian network on the training set
 * Evaluate performance of the learned network on the test set.
 * Compare different networks:
-	1. hugin-lite structure learning (statistical-test based)
+	1. hugin-lite structure learning (constraint-test based)
 	2. b-course structure learning (score based)
 	3. naive bayes classifier (simple fixed structure)